BugleBerry/StorytimeTracker/README.md

     - GET /readinglog/:id - returns reading log entries of a family member based on ID

 ## Acknowledgements
-  Thank you to my team members, [Colin Davis](https://www.linkedin.com/in/colin-randolph-davis/ "Colin Davis"), [Kai Indigo Wolf](https://www.linkedin.com/in/indigowolf/ "Kai Indigo Wolf"), and [Reginald Arnedo](https://www.linkedin.com/in/reginald-arnedo/ "Reginald Arnedo").
+  A big thank you to my team members, [Colin Davis](https://www.linkedin.com/in/colin-randolph-davis/ "Colin Davis"), [Kai Indigo Wolf](https://www.linkedin.com/in/indigowolf/ "Kai Indigo Wolf"), and [Reginald Arnedo](https://www.linkedin.com/in/reginald-arnedo/ "Reginald Arnedo"), and our Scrum Master for the project [Mary Mosman](https://www.linkedin.com/in/mary-mosman/ "Mary Mosman").